cdmandrews/cdmandrews.github.io/3301/weekly/week-02-notes.md

 </figure>

 At the same time, we should be careful of defintions&mdash;beacuse they are by their very nature exclusive, these exclusions can be used to create or reinforce power differentials between different groups.
 Putting together some of the things we introduced last week, we can say that **technical communication is an activity where we create/share communication about specialized knowledge that will help particular audiences or communities take specific action**.
-Expert knowledge--technical knowledge--is based in community, that is what a community values as knowledge.
+Expert knowledge--technical knowledge--is based in community and what a community values as knowledge.
 But here's the problem: what happens when people outside that community don't share that community's values or think that a community's forms of discourse don't "count" as discourse?
 Can a culture's songs, dances, rituals, and storytelling be technical communication just like manuals, resumes, and reports?
-A lot of traditional definitions of technical communication would say yes&mdash;and they would be wrong AF.
+A lot of traditional definitions of technical communication would say no, that songs or dances or rituals shouldn't count&mdash;and they would be wrong AF.

 In _Open Technical Writing_, Adam Pope defines technical writing as
 > "writing and communication that conveys essential information that can’t be changed without causing damage to the outcome of using that information.
 But, we take that with the caveat that who shares that information, they way they share that information, and who they share it to, all of these things will have an impact on the final reception of the technical information. <mark>Technical writing then, is an act of translation.</mark> We may have to alter a great many things so that our reader/recipient properly understands what we’re getting at, but we’re still trying to get them to understand the same thing we started with.
 It just may look a lot different after we’ve translated it for them, and they may treat it differently than they would if someone else had shared it with them."
 (2018, p.
 23)

-**keep revising**

-Race's six characteristics of TC:
+In your readings this week, really keep going back to and connecting with Race's six characteristics of TC.
+Put them in your personal notes, if you haven't already.
+According to Race (OTC Chapter 1), TC is:
 - focused on audience,
 - rhetorical, persuasive, purposeful, and problem-oriented
 - professional
 - design centered
 - research and technology oriented
 - ethical

-We'll get into each of these in more detail in turn, but this week we'll focus in on the first two: focused on audience, and purposeful/problem-oriented.
+We'll unpack each of these in more detail as we go, but this week we'll focus on the first two: TC is focused on audience, and TC is purposeful and problem-oriented.

 ## Audiences and TPW

 "**Know your audience**" and "**You are not your audience**" are important points to wrap your brains around.
 Audience analysis is the process of figuring out who your audience is so you can write to their needs rather than your own.
 Remember: technical communication addresses **particular readers** and **helps those readers solve problems**.
 Getting out of your own head and into an audience's head is HARD, and is something we'll practice a. lot. this semester.

+<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vRCnu94gyM8eTxESllmHqX9V1Ikc3PWsyoaVb1Q9Bk1-vyKMgXCYnwCdr29HY8v6T-SiAha9vFlwJQY/embed?start=false&loop=false&delayms=3000" frameborder="0" width="640" height="389" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 Two big audience-related myths (overgeneralizations, really) that TPW students can sometimes trip over are *dumb audiences* and *general audiences*: